Frequently Asked Questions

 Yes, if you suffer from asthma or have allergies, a vacuum with a dust-removing HEPA filter is a great bang for your buck.
 Not only will your living environment be free of dust and allergens, you’ll be able to focus better, be more productive, and breathe cleaner air.

 HEPA filters have to move enough air to pull small particles into the air stream and through the filter media.
 HEPA filters also require extremely dense media.

-How We Test HEPA Filter Vacuum Cleaners
+How We Review HEPA Filter Vacuum Cleaners